How to Achieve HydraFacial Results At Home

 The four-step treatment involves cleansing, exfoliating, extracting, and hydrating the skin using various skincare products infused with ingredients like glycolic acid and hyaluronic acid, to name a few.

 The HydraFacial starts with cleansing to remove dead skin cells and excess oil from the skin.
 Next, a blend of glycolic and salicylic acids is applied to the skin to break up any leftover grime and dead skin.
 Then the HydraPeel Tip is used to suck out dirt, oil, blackheads, whiteheads, and impurities.
-Once this is complete, the esthetician will smother your skin in hydrating and plumping serums.
+Once this is complete, the esthetician will slather your skin in hydrating and plumping serums.

 "The serums have anti-aging and antioxidant properties and are tailored to address the specific needs of the patients," says dermatologist Dr. Anna Guanche.